Main content

 This PPRTA-funded project was approved by voters in 2012.
 Initial design work showed that, in addition to road improvements, the corridor needed other significant infrastructure upgrades.
 Needs included drainage improvements, safer multimodal access, increased capacity on the bridge carrying traffic across Fountain Creek, and a new water main under the roadway.

-After removing the trail bridge, crews will begin widening the 8th Street bridge on the east side.
-They will add a northbound lane across the bridge and replace the Midland Trail bridge with an attached multi-use path on the bridge.
+This project adds a northbound lane across the bridge and replaces the Midland Trail bridge with an attached multi-use path on the bridge.
 This phase of the project is scheduled to run through early 2026.
+During this phase, the bridge remains open in both directions, although occasional lane closures should be expected.